nathanterno/Ternary-Tree/README.txt

 Compiling:
 	To compile the program, simply type "make" into the command line under the directory where the program files are located.
-If you want to run the program from before I added the bonus part, then compile and run under the "Project2_Pre-Bonus" folder.
-If you want to run the program with the bonus part, then compile and run under the "Project2_Bonus" folder.

 Running:
-	To run the program, type "./Project2 " followed by either "test.txt" or "data.ternary.txt" depending on which test you intend to run. test.txt contains 20 integers, and data.ternary.txt contains 1000 integers.
+	To run the program, type "./TernaryTree " followed by either "test.txt" or "data.ternary.txt" depending on which test you intend to run. test.txt contains 20 integers, and data.ternary.txt contains 1000 integers.